Sinf-e-Aahan: Episodes 16 – 20

 Four LCs are selected for the upcoming adventure course which includes mountaineering and paragliding.
-These are Rabia, Sidra, Arzoo & Nathmy.
-Rabia, Sidra & Arzoo go to the platoon commander and try to bail out of the course by giving the names of three replacement LCs.
+These are Rabia, Sidra, Arzoo and Nathmy.
+Rabia, Sidra and Arzoo go to the platoon commander and try to bail out of the course by giving the names of three replacement LCs.
 The platoon commander shuns their request and sends them off to prepare for the exercise.
 Sidra thinks it to be her last few hours alive, bids farewell to her comrades.
-After the adventure course, Naurez calls Arzoo and threatens her that if she doesn’t resign from PMA and come back to the way things were before, then he will destroy her credibility by telling PMA that she has illicit relations with neighbourhood boys and would send photos of himself & Arzoo to support a fake claim.
-This worries Arzoo but she can’t talk about this to anyone.
-On the next platoon exercise, Mahjabeen violates certain rules & codes of conduct and loses a part of her rifle.
-She is on the verge of being dismissed from PMA (as this is her 3rd and final warning) just when Rabia finds the missing piece of Mahjabeen’s rifle, consequently saving her career.
-Mahjabeen vows to repay this kindness with honour, but Rabia couldn’t care less after what Mahjabeen has done by splitting up her & Nasar.
+After the adventure course, Naurez calls Arzoo and threatens her that if she doesn't resign from PMA and come back to the way things were before, then he will destroy her credibility by telling PMA that she has illicit relations with neighbourhood boys and would send photos of himself and Arzoo to support a fake claim.
+This worries Arzoo but she can't talk about this to anyone.
+On the next platoon exercise, Mahjabeen violates certain rules and codes of conduct and loses a part of her rifle.
+She is on the verge of being dismissed from PMA (as this is her third and final warning) just when Rabia finds the missing piece of Mahjabeen's rifle, consequently saving her career.
+Mahjabeen vows to repay this kindness with honour, but Rabia couldn't care less after what Mahjabeen has done by splitting up her and Nasar.
 After the field exercise, the disturbed Arzoo confides in her platoon commander and turns in her resignation from PMA rather than trash the credibility of PMA by her plight.
-But Major Samia refuses Arzoo’s resignation and after discussing this issue with Major Usama, they decide to call Naurez to PMA and sort out this issue face to face.
+But Major Samia refuses Arzoo's resignation and after discussing this issue with Major Usama, they decide to call Naurez to PMA and sort out this issue face to face.
 Naurez thinks that Arzoo has accepted his terms and comes to meet Arzoo at PMA.
-There Major Usama catches Naurez by the scruff of the neck and warns him against harassing Arzoo & her family or else be ready to face a prison sentence for attempted assault & mental torture.
-He takes Naurez’s cell phone full of his & Arzoo’s personal photos (and informs him that the data will be erased and the phone will be dispatched back to him by courier) and then throws him out through the gates of PMA.
+There Major Usama catches Naurez by the scruff of the neck and warns him against harassing Arzoo and her family or else be ready to face a prison sentence for attempted assault and mental torture.
+He takes Naurez's cell phone full of his and Arzoo's personal photos (and informs him that the data will be erased and the phone will be dispatched back to him by courier) and then throws him out through the gates of PMA.
 Maj.
-Usama & Maj.
+Usama and Maj.
 Samia assure Arzoo that they are willing to go to all lengths to assist her, as she is a valuable asset to the PMA.